Black voters in Detroit key for Biden, but are they engaged? | WTOP

 “I tell them this is not just about names on the ballot,” Tlaib said.
 “This is about the issues that matter to us.
 It’s about getting closer to ending the broken systems that have been so oppressive and painful for so many of our communities of color.”

-In an interview this month with longtime Detroit radio host Mildred Gaddis, Biden noted that Michigan, as well as Black voters in the city of Detroit, are “critically important.”
+In an interview this month with longtime Detroit radio host Mildred Gaddis, Biden noted that Michigan, and its Black voters in Detroit, are “critically important.”

 “When I was the vice president, I was the guy put in charge of reviving Detroit, remember?”
 Biden said.
 “I went in all those neighborhoods.
 We provided tens of millions of dollars to get Detroit back on its feet.
 And so there’s a whole range of things that I’ve been deeply involved in the community, but I’m going to be coming back, God willing, in order to be able to make the case why what the president has done to the African American community has been devastating, and what I’ve done my whole career has been uplifting.”